magore/hp85disk/release/windows/README.md

     * Unless you have one open from the previous steps
   * Discover ISP COM port
     * Attach the ISP programmer USB port to your computer
-    * Use listports.py as documentedand above to find the port
+    * Use listports.py as documented and above to find the port
   * Example programming with **Arduino as ISP**
     * **flash_release.bat avrisp COM3 115200**
   * Example programming with **Pololu USB AVR Programmer V2.1**